interplaynetary/free-association/src/lib/commons/README.md

 - Shows fulfillment percentages for receivers

 **Migration from circle.tsx:**
-This Svelte component replaces the standalone React visualization (`circle.tsx`) with full integration into the circles infrastructure:
+This Svelte component replaces the standalone React visualization (`circle.tsx`) with full integration into the commons infrastructure:
 - Uses real schemas from `schemas.ts` (not mock data)
 - Integrates with Holster stores for P2P sync
 - Leverages the actual allocation algorithm from `algorithm.svelte.ts`